jpoz/jpoz.github.com/source/blog/2015-03-01-SOCK5-Explained.md

 ---

-It's always good to know your tools use well.
-In that vein of thinking I thought I should know how the proxy i use for each request from my machine works.
+It's always good to know your tools you use well.
+In that vein of thinking I thought I should know how the proxy I use for each request from my machine works.
 I use a socks proxy to route my request behind a VPN.

 It is easy to setup: